 ERC-20 is a standard interface for implementing cryptocurrencies or tokens as contracts, rather than via account balances.
-In Celo, CELO has a duality as both the native currency and is also an ERC-20 token on the Celo blockchain.
+For additional information on this, see Celo for Ethereum Developers.
+In Celo, CELO has a duality as both the native currency and an ERC-20 compliant token on the Celo blockchain.

 Users interact with the blockchain by creating signed transactions.
 These are requests to make a change to the ledger.
 They can: transfer value between accounts; execute a function in a smart contract and pass in arguments (perhaps causing other smart contracts to be called, update their storage, or transfer value); or create a new smart contract.

 The blockchain is updated by a protocol that takes the current state of the ledger, applies a number of transactions in turn, each of which may execute code and result in updates to the global state.
 This creates a new block that consists of a header, identifying the previous block and other metadata, and a data structure that describes the new state.

 To avoid Denial-of-Service attacks and ensure termination of calls to smart contract code, the account sending a transaction pays transaction fees for its execution steps using its own balance.
 Transactions specify a maximum gas which bounds the steps of execution before a transaction is reverted.
 A gas price determines the unit price for each step, and is used to prioritize which transactions the network applies.
 (In Celo transaction fees can be paid in ERC-20 currencies and gas pricing works differently from Ethereum).